Jenna Bike

-Jenna Bike (born May 18, 1998) is an American professional soccer player who plays as a forward for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Jenna Elizabeth Bike (born May 18, 1998) is an American professional soccer player who plays as a forward or right back for Chicago Stars FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Boston College Eagles before starting her professional career with NJ/NY Gotham FC.

 Early life

 Bike is a native of Trumbull, Connecticut, where she played youth club soccer.
 Bike attended St. Joseph High School, where she played girls' soccer for the St. Joseph High Cadets.
 In her sophomore season in 2013, Bike scored 40 goals and was credited with 35 assists, and the Cadets reached and won the Connecticut state championship match.
 In her senior season, Bike scored 25 goals, and the Cadets won the Class L state championship again with a record.
 She scored a goal and was credited with an assist in the Cadets' 2–0 Class L finals match victory against Suffield High School, completing her high school career with 79 goals and 45 assists, both school records.

 Bike was named National Soccer Coaches Association of America national high school player of the year on December 8, 2015, and a Gatorade Connecticut Player of the Year twice.
 In November 2022, Bike was inducted into the Connecticut Girls' Soccer Coaches' Association Hall of Fame.